shabaoma/image-manager/README.md

-# Image Manager
+# File Organizer

-A simple and easy-to-use image management tool to help you organize and clean up your image files.
+A simple and easy-to-use file organization tool to help you organize and clean up your files.

 ## Features

-- 🔍 **Find Duplicate Files**: Identify duplicate images through file content hash values
+- 🔍 **Find Duplicate Files**: Identify duplicate files through file content hash values
-- 📅 **Organize by Year/Month**: Automatically organize images by creation time into year/month folders
+- 📅 **Organize by Year/Month**: Automatically organize files by creation time into year/month folders
 - 🚀 **Simple to Use**: Interactive command-line interface with no complex configuration needed

 ## System Requirements